mjneary10/shaunagra-test/content/cards/baby/personalised-new-baby-card-rocking-horse-boy-or-girl.md

 description = "This is one of our cutest baby boy or girl rocking horse cards, with striking colors and a cute rocking horse."
 +++

+This is one of our cutest baby boy or girl rocking horse cards, with striking colors and a cute rocking horse.